stefgodin/notmpl/doc/advanced.md

 2. Starts and ends a `use_slot` on each iteration, so you don't have to
 3. Gives access to the slot `bindings` from the iterated value

-> Note: The slot iterated on does not need to be repeated within the component.
-In fact, it does not even need to exist.
+> Note: The slot iterated on does not need to be repeated within the component for `use_repeat_slots` to work.
+In fact,
+> it does not even need to exist.

 > Note 2: Breaking out of the foreach early using `break` will leave an open `use_slot`.
-There are very few reason to do
+There are very few reasons to
+> do so.
+Most of the time, using `parent_slot` does the wanted job.
+In other cases, you should use the `use_slot_end`
-> this, but you should use the iterator `end()` method before the `break` to prevent this issue.
+> function before the `break` to prevent this issue.